 The issue of friends/friendships has been togging on my mind for a while.
 We call each other friends, but are we really?
-Is a friend not someone who knows you?
+What does friendship really mean?
+Who qualifies to be called a/your friend?
+Is a friend someone who, or barely, knows you?
 Don’t get me wrong, it would be nice to be thought of as someone’s friend and to have someone to call a friend.
 But who really is a (or your) friend?

 Yes, friendship has to start somewhere.
 And, if we do not stretch out a “friendship” hand, it will never begin.

 Real (or True) Friends share some level of intimacy that they do not share with everyone.
 Intimacy, according to Merriam-Webster Dictionary, is the state of familiarity and act of “developing through long association; is of a very personal or private nature where you share intimate secrets, including marked by very close association.”